dcarver1/carverd/_drafts/rapt.md

 Paying attention to specific features allows us to build a memory store of that features characteristics.
 The result is the ability to readily make decision about the quality of that feature with out applying much thought.
 Without focused attention it is not possible to store the details need to create the mental library.

-When you focus you essentailly narrow your perspective.
+When you focus you essentially narrow your perspective.
 Most things outside the direct features of focus become blurry and soft.
 You memory account by that by filling in the surrounds with generic features from past events.
 This is why memories can seem full but details are only extractable from the features of focus.

 ## Chapter 2: Inside Out: Feeling Frame Focus